 The pricing and availability of “no-name” products on Amazon can vary wildly from day-to-day.
 A product that is $100 on Monday may easily have a $50 coupon on Tuesday.
 Furthermore, products with fewer reviews or from companies with no seller history are also more likely to be cheaper than otherwise identical products imported by different vendors.

-After trying 9 different models, 6 “no-names” and 3 “luxury,” we concluded that the more expensive models are indeed worth paying for.
-However, if you cannot stomach spending $175+ on a relatively unproven product, then we think you’re best off sticking to the simplest option (2 above) with just a single cooling plate in the rear like the $23-$46 (depending on coupon) FWV Neck Fan Air Conditioner.
+After trying 15+ different models, we concluded that the more expensive models are indeed worth paying for.
+However, if you cannot stomach spending $175+, then we think you’re best off sticking to the simplest option with just a single cooling plate in the rear like the $40-ish OVIFM Neck Fan.

-There are currently two companies selling luxury fans—Torras and Ranvoo, and they look reputable enough:
+There are currently two companies selling luxury fans—Torras and Ranvoo:

 - Headquarters – Both in Shenzhen, China